nus-cs2103-AY2122S1/tp/README.md

 ![Ui](docs/images/Ui.png)

-* ProgrammerError (P|E in short) is an application developed based on the `AddressBook Level 3` application.
+* ErwinError (P|E in short) is an application developed based on the `AddressBook Level 3` application.
 * This is an application made for CS2100 Teaching Assistants (TAs) to track their students' task progress and performance

 ## Feature List